Macil/DCPU-16-Assembler/README.md

 "SET PC, value" in the source file will also be considered for this optimization.

-The .DS instruction takes one integer argument specifying how many words of zeroes to reserve in memory at its location. ".DS 3" is equivalent to "DAT 0, 0, 0".
+The RESERVE or .DS instruction takes one integer argument specifying how many words of zeroes to reserve in memory at its location. ".DS 3" is equivalent to "DAT 0, 0, 0".

-The DUP and TIMES instructions are equivalent.
-They can be used immediately before a DAT instruction with a number that tells how many times to repeat the DAT instruction.
+The TIMES or DUP instruction can be used immediately before a DAT instruction with a number that tells how many times to repeat the DAT instruction.
 "TIMES 3 DAT 5" is equivalent to "DAT 5, 5, 5".

 Custom NB-Opcodes
 -----------------